 - i.
 Those 'top-sliced' from the Schools Block before the funding formula is applied.
 Such contingencies reduce the total funding delegated to schools and academies and therefore access to the contingencies applies equally to maintained schools and academies.
 These contingencies include The Growth Fund and the Falling Rolls Fund.
 The criteria for accessing these funds are agreed annually by the Forum. - ii.
-Those de-delegated from maintained schools only.
-De-delegation has to be agreed by phase so only those maintained schools that have contributed to the contingency are eligible to claim from it.
+Those de-delegated from maintained primary and secondary schools only.
+Dedelegation has to be agreed by phase so only those maintained primary and secondary schools that have contributed to the contingency are eligible to claim from it.
 These contingencies include the Contingency for Schools in Financial Difficulty, Priority Support and the Schools Redundancy Contingency.
 The criteria are again agreed annually by Forum.